billowapp/payfast/README.md

 ### ITN Responses

 Payfast will send a POST request to notify the merchant (You) with a status on the transaction.
 This will allow you to update your order status based on the appropriate status sent back from Payfast.
+You are not forced to use the key 'm_payment_id' to store your merchant reference but this is the the key that will be returned back to you from Payfast for further verification.

 ```php